return42/sphkerneldoc/linux_src_doc/arch/arm64/mm/numa_c.rst

 .. c:function:: int __node_distance(int from, int to)

-    :param int from:
+    :param from:
         *undescribed*
+    :type from: int

-    :param int to:
+    :param to:
         *undescribed*
+    :type to: int

 .. _`dummy_numa_init`: